arti0090/notification-task/README.md

 implementation, I used the abstract class for them, from which they extend and for new Sender, there is only a need of implementing how the "sending" per se should happen (like in sync it directly logs, and in async it sends a message on bus)

+4. About tests, there might be more test cases for Notification API
+5. Added the symfony workflow state machine to work with Notification statuses

 ## Running project